-Health Home: The Contractor shall develop processes to identify Health Homes within their network and assign members determined to have an SMI to a Health Home within five days of enrollment with the Contractor.
+Health Home (ACC-RBHA): The Contractor shall develop processes to identify Health Homes within their network and assign members with an SMI designation to a Health Home within five days of enrollment with the Contractor.
 The Contractor shall communicate the assignment to the member and shall notify the Health Home of assigned members within five days of assignment.
 The Contractor shall not limit the member to services accessible through Health Homes only, and the Contractor shall allow members choice of a provider(s).
-The Health Home shall provide, or coordinate the provision of, covered behavioral and physical health services.
-In order to treat the whole person, the Health Home shall also provide, or coordinate a range of recovery focused services, to members such as medication services, medical management, case management, transportation, peer and family support services, and health and wellness groups.
+The Health Home shall offer, or coordinate the provision of, covered physical health and behavioral health services.

+In order to treat the whole person, the Health Home shall also provide, or coordinate a range of recovery focused services to members such as medication services, medical management, case management, transportation, peer and family support services, social services, and health and wellness groups.
 Additionally, the Health Home shall ensure follow up and continuing care post-crisis engagement.

 Integrated Health Care Service Delivery: The Contractor shall increase and promote the availability of integrated, holistic care for members with chronic behavioral and physical health conditions that will help members achieve better overall health and an improved quality of life.
 The Contractor shall incorporate the elements identified in Section D, Paragraph 1, Purpose, Applicability, and Introduction.
 The Contractor shall develop and promote care integration activities such as establishing integrated settings which serve members' primary care and behavioral health needs and encouraging member utilization of these settings.
-The Contractor shall consider the behavioral health needs, in addition to the primary health care needs of members during network development and provider contracting to ensure member access to care, care coordination, and management, and to reduce duplication of services.
+The Contractor shall consider the behavioral health needs, in addition to the primary health care needs of members during network development and provider contracting to ensure member access to care, care coordination, case management, and to reduce duplication of services.